j-easy/easy-states/README.md

         .build();
 ```

-The complete code of the tutorial can be found [here](https://github.com/j-easy/easy-states/tree/master/easy-states-tutorials).
+The complete code of this tutorial can be found [here](https://github.com/j-easy/easy-states/tree/master/src/test/java/org/jeasy/states/samples/turnstile).

 To run the tutorial, please follow these instructions: